Sitecore/jss/packages/sitecore-jss-angular/README.md

-# Sitecore JavaScript Services for Angular
+# Sitecore JavaScript Rendering SDK for Angular

 This module is provided as a part of Sitecore JavaScript Services.
 It contains Angular integration components and services for JSS.